Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/wallet.md

 The first step that we will perform is to create the [wallet](/docs/docs-section/appendix/glossary#wallet).

-After that, you will get the public address of the wallet and be able to verifty the wallet balance.
+After that, you will get the public address of the wallet and be able to verify the wallet balance.

 If necessary, use ether faucet to top up your wallet.

-## Running the wallet creat command
+## Running the wallet create command

 ```bash
 open-attestation wallet create --output-file wallet.json